michelou/llvm-examples/RESOURCES.md

 ## <span id="articles">Articles</span>

+- [What is LLVM?
+The power behind Swift, Rust, Clang, and more][article_yegulalp] by Serdar Yeulalp, August 2023.
 - [Remote LLVM development with Visual Studio Code][article_kleine] by Konrad Kleine, April 2021.
 - [A Brief Introduction to Clang-Tidy][article_clang_tidy], by Bartlomeij Filipek, January 2021.
 - [MIR: A lightweight JIT compiler project][article_mir], by Vladimir Makarov, January 2020.